luizpancini/AeroBeams.jl/docs/src/archUnderFollowerPressure.md

 nothing #hide
 ````

-The following plot shows the midpoint displacement as a function of the load
+The following plot shows the midpoint displacement as a function of the load.

 ````@example archUnderFollowerPressure
 using Plots